 - Remove more than 95,000 cubic yards of muck from Melbourne’s Crane Creek in 1998, more than 380,000 cubic yards of muck were removed from Turkey Creek from 1999 to 2001, and about 2 million cubic yards were removed from the St. Sebastian River from 2006 to 2009.
-Muck removal is also anticipated for the Eau Gallie River.
+More than 600,00 cubic yards of muck is currently being removed from the Eau Gallie River.

 Additional work that is planned includes:

 - Treat stormwater discharges from developed areas to reduce pollution.

 - Divert the flow of major stormwater drainage systems away from the lagoon.

 - Continue to remove muck from the lagoon and its tributaries.

 - Restore and protect natural habitat, including reconnecting an additional 7,000 acres of impounded salt marshes.

 - Monitor water quality, drainage and seagrasses, and identify any impacts from septic tanks.